-- Coronary heart disease is the leading cause of death in Australia – causing 12% of all deaths (43% of cardiovascular disease deaths).
+- Coronary heart disease is the leading single cause of disease burden death in Australia – causing 11% of all deaths (42% of cardiovascular disease deaths).

 - Stroke causes around 5% of all deaths (19% of deaths due to cardiovascular disease).

-- Cardiovascular disease accounted for almost 14% of the total burden of disease in 2015.
+- Coronary heart disease accounted for almost 6.9% of the total burden of disease in 2015.

-The Cardiovascular Health Mission’s goal is to make transformative improvements in cardiovascular health and stroke for all Australians.
+The objective of the Mission is to make transformative improvements in cardiovascular health and stroke management for all Australians.

 Our Health and Medical Research Office oversees this and other MRFF initiatives.

 The National Health and Medical Research Council (NHMRC) and the Department of Industry, Science, Energy and Resources administer this Mission.

 Apply for funding